Ahmad-0707/Finch/README.md

 | Develop Code | - Wrote a Java program to move the Finch, play notes, flash lights, turn randomly |

 ## Design Cycle
-The design cycle helped me break the project into manageable steps.
-First, I explored the Finch robot to understand its sensors, movement, and lights.
-Then, I designed the robot’s behavior, planning for it to move randomly, make sounds, and change colors.
-I built and tested the program, making adjustments as I went to fix issues and improve the interaction.
-Finally, I evaluated the robot’s performance, refining it based on feedback.
-This process allowed me to develop and improve the project step by step, ensuring the robot was engaging and fun to interact with.
+The design cycle helped me organize the project into clear steps.
+I started by connecting to the Finch robot and experimenting with its basic features like lights, sound, and movement.
+Then, I planned the robot’s behavior to include moving forward, turning at random angles, changing tail light colors, and playing different notes.
+I wrote and tested the code, using loops and random values to make the robot's actions more dynamic.
+During testing, I adjusted timing, motor speed, and light settings to improve how the robot responded.
+Finally, I evaluated the program's performance, added finishing touches like messages and color changes, and ensured everything worked smoothly.
+This process made it easier to build an engaging and interactive robot experience step by step.

 ---